ChevalierSoft/webserv/README.md

 - respond with the right header + file or error
 - execute cgi

-## rnd
+## gide lines

 - no need for multi-threading for now. maybe it will be useful when multiple server configurations will have to be handled.

 ## doc

-- how to use epoll and why : https://www.suchprogramming.com/epoll-in-3-easy-steps/
+- how to use epoll ~~and why~~ : https://www.suchprogramming.com/epoll-in-3-easy-steps/
 - in6addr\_any : https://stackoverflow.com/questions/16508685/understanding-inaddr-any-for-socket-programming
 - à l'aide : http://www.kegel.com/c10k.html#strategies
 - what is a CGI : https://www.geeksforgeeks.org/common-gateway-interface-cgi/